MuhannedNoman/react-redux-moive-project/README.md

 - Display the birth and death date if available.
 - Display the actor biography
 - Display a list of movies that the actor participated in.

+### Bookmarked Page
+- Display the movies the user bookmarked.
+Only if they are signed in.

 # Instructions: